ICHEC/qpcc/lecture-04/math-for-qc.md

 Any quantity that can be described by a single numerical value, usually with real, and sometimes with complex numbers is a scalar.
 The common examples of scalars are volume, density, speed, energy, mass and time.

-Quantities require multiples of numerical values, with each value describing some aspect of the quantities, are called vectors.
+Quantities require multiples of numerical values, with each value describing some aspect or attribute of the quantities, are called vectors.
 The number of these values is called the `dimension` of the vector.
 Common examples of vector quantities from physics include position, velocity, momentum, and force.
+They all have two common attributes, (i) a **magnitude**, and (ii) a **direction** associated with them.

 Both scalars and vectors are represented usually with real numbers, and often with complex numbers.
 So the notions of `addition`, `subtraction`, `multiplication` and `division`, through which we manipulate numbers, are suitably extended on scalars and vectors.

 **Scalars**: are expressed in terms of single number, so their algebra is essentially the same as algebra of real/complex numbers they are expressed in.

 **Vectors**: are expressed in terms of multiple numbers.
-So it's not straight forward as to how to extend their algebra from the component numbers.
+So it's not straight forward as to how to manipulate vectors, based on scalars, or formally extend their algebra from the component numbers.
 We see below how this is done.

 **Vector Space, Hilbert Space**: A Vector space is a mathematical structure, that constitutes the necessary components to manipulate vectors in sensible way.
 Before we define it, we need to understand a few definitions, namely `Set`, `map`, `Binary operations`, `Group` and `Field` -